vinyulis/seed-jee/README.md

 ## Kubernetes

-In the github root folder, you will find information on how to run the solution Kubernetes.
+In the github root folder, you will find information on how to run the solution in a [Kubernetes](kubernetes) cluster.

 [git]: https://git-scm.com/